 Flush Tile Transitions

+Better functioning and more attractive, but more difficult to install, are flush tile transition strips.
 Unlike the surface strips, flush-mount strips take many different forms and even lend themselves to improvisation.

-As you might imagine, flush transitions can only be installed when both flooring surfaces have straight, parallel edges.
+Flush transitions can only be installed when both flooring surfaces have straight, parallel edges.
 By contrast, surface tile transitions are more forgiving, because they can cover up irregular, ragged edges.

 Two popular types of flush tile transitions: